rogerwelin/springboot-change-loglevel-runtime/README.md

 # How to change log level in Springboot applications runtime

 ## Intro
 This simple example shows how easy it is to change log level while your applications is running so it saves you the hassle of restart it just to change to DEBUG or TRACE.
+More detailed information can be [found here](https://rogerwelin.github.io/java/springboot/logback/2017/03/11/change-loglevel-at-runtime-springboot.html)

 ## Building